About G Suite with Google Domains

 - Payment is managed through your Google Payments account.

-- Upgrading to G Suite Unlimited is not available at this time.
+- Upgrading to G Suite Business is not available at this time.

 You can add up to 20 domains as domain aliases to your G Suite account.
 When you add a domain as an alias to your primary domain (the domain you first signed up for G Suite), all of your users automatically have email addresses at both domains.
 For detailed information, see domain aliases.